st126113-hash/Project-DRL/README.md

-# Project-DRL: Shooter-v0 Hierarchical PPO Experiments
+# Project-DRL: Shooter Hierarchical PPO Experiments

 This repository contains Deep Reinforcement Learning (DRL) experiments for the `Shooter-v0` environment.
 The project compares several training budgets and stores notebooks, checkpoints, logs, outputs, and exported videos for each run.